 The COVID-19 pandemic has resulted in authorities implementing numerous preventative measures to contain or mitigate the outbreak of the virus, such as travel bans and restrictions, limitations on business activity, quarantines and shelter-in-place orders.
 These measures have caused, and are continuing to cause, business slowdowns or shutdowns in affected areas, both regionally and worldwide, which has impacted our business and results of operations.
-We began to experience a sharp deceleration in revenue growth in the middle of March, which has continued into April, as advertisers responded to changes in demand related to the COVID-19 pandemic.
-In addition, as people began spending more time at home due to the pandemic, over the same time period, we have seen an increase in user engagement, driving higher levels of board creation and visitation, saves, searches and conversions.
-We are unable to predict the extent and duration of the impact of the COVID-19 pandemic on our business, operations and financial results.
+After a sharp acceleration in growth in July, our revenue growth remained strong in the rest of the quarter.
+Advertiser demand was broad based as businesses have increasingly adapted to the post COVID environment.
+An increase in the number of advertisements and a recovery in advertiser demand supported our revenue growth.
+In addition, people who began using Pinterest during COVID-19 continued to have high levels of engagement in the third quarter of 2020.
+In fact, users in the COVID-19 cohort have had higher retention and higher engagement (defined as impressions, closeups and saves) than a cohort of new users during the same period last year.
+We are unable to predict the extent and duration of the impact of the COVID-19 pandemic on advertiser demand, Pinner engagement, and our business, operations and financial results.
 See "Risk Factors" and "Note About Forward-Looking Statements" for additional details.
-While we plan to continue to invest in our strategic priorities in the coming year as we pursue and prioritize long-term growth, we are also looking at making adjustments to our expenses where appropriate to be prudent in the current environment.
+While we plan to continue to invest in our strategic priorities in the coming year as we pursue and prioritize long-term growth, we are also making adjustments to our expenses where appropriate to be prudent in the current environment.

-The full impact of the recent COVID-19 pandemic on our results of operations and overall financial performance remains uncertain and highly unpredictable.
-Our past results may not be indicative of our future performance.
+Since the full impact of the COVID-19 pandemic on our results of operations and overall financial performance remains uncertain and highly unpredictable, our past results may not be indicative of our future performance.
 To the extent the pandemic continues to disrupt economic activity globally we, like other businesses, would not be immune as it could adversely affect our business, operations and financial results through prolonged decreases in advertising spend, depressed economic activity or declines in capital markets.
-We will continue to actively monitor the situation and may take further actions that alter our business operations as may be required by federal, state, local or foreign authorities, or that we determine are in the best interests of our employees, advertisers, Pinners, partners and stockholders.
-It is not clear what the potential effects any such alterations or modifications may have on our business, including the effects on our advertisers, Pinners, suppliers or vendors, or on our financial results.
+We continue to actively monitor the situation and may take further actions that alter our business operations as may be required by federal, state, local or foreign authorities, or that we determine are in the best interests of our employees, advertisers, Pinners, partners and stockholders.
+It is not clear what the potential effects any such alterations or modifications may have on our business, including the effects on our employees, advertisers, Pinners, suppliers, vendors or other partners, or on our financial results.